provide-io/terraform-provider-pyvider/docs/functions/format.md

 Substitute `{}` placeholders in a template with values.
 Inputs are coerced to strings, letting you mix strings, numbers, and booleans safely.

+~> **Note:** This provider is currently in POC (proof-of-concept) status and under active development.
+Features and APIs may change without notice.
+Not intended for production infrastructure.

 ## Example Usage

 ```terraform